cod3d-dev/ensurex/docs/ensurex_testing_checklist.md

 -   [x] Bug: Table filters are distruptive with Estatus Filters.
 Should have just the types that I need and group by utility.
 -   [x] Bug: When adding a new note, a blank line is first.
 -   [x] Todo: View Mode in same tab a change status button
--   [ ] Todo: Button to change quote status with a note like in policies
+-   [ ] Todo: Button to change quote status
--   [ ] Todo: Message should show if Income is lower to what is required by Kynect
+-   [ ] Todo: Message that shows if Income is lower to what is required by Kynect

 ## 2. Quote-to-Policy Conversion Testing

 -   [ ] Test converting quotes to policies using the existing button
+-   [ ] Don't show convert to policy button when the quote status is converted
 -   [ ] Verify all quote data is properly transferred to policies
 -   [ ] Check correct policy number generation
 -   [ ] Verify policy starts in "Draft" status